 Safety officers play a key role in keeping construction-sites safe for both workers and members of the public.
 They work to assess, control, and eliminate on-site risks and ensure that all health and safety procedures and regulations are being followed correctly.

-In this article, we will take a closer look at health and safety officer roles and responsibilities.
+In this article, we will take a closer look at roles and responsibilities of safety officer in construction .
 We’ll also delve into current health and safety trends and concerns in the construction industry and provide useful links and information for anyone who wants to know how to become a health and safety officer in construction.

 Safety Officer Roles in Construction

 What does a construction safety officer do?
 And what is the role and responsibilities of safety officer?
-While every workplace is different, there are several health and safety officer roles and responsibilities that are common to every construction-site.
+While every workplace is different, there are several roles and responsibilities of safety officer that are common to every construction-site.

 These duties include: